bpuig/laravel-subby/docs/v5.x/models/plan-subscription-schedule.md

 `unprocessed()` returns all unprocessed schedules (not having success or failure) in the past and in the future.

-`pendingToDate()` returns a list of schedules that have not been processed and are due to be processed.
+`pending()` returns a list of schedules that have not been processed and are due to be processed.
 To define an ending date, use `Carbon` date as parameter to show pending until specified date.
 Default returns pending until now.

 ## Latest and first schedule to date